Information for the IFFGD 2023 Education and Advocacy Event in Washington, DC, USA, April 16-17, 2023

 For residents of the United Kingdom, see this page from The IBS Network, the U.K. national charity for IBS, for recent advocacy or awareness issues specific to the U.K.

-Read a guest post on the Disruptive Women in Health Care blog from April 2011
+Read a guest post by the IBS Impact founder, originally published on the Disruptive Women in Health Care blog in April 2011.

 Breaking the Silence by Nina Pan

-Nina is a longtime educator and disability advocate in the U.S., and more recently, a person with IBS and the founder of IBS Impact
+Nina is a longtime educator and disability advocate, person with IBS and founder of IBS Impact from the USA.

 Read a guest post for IBS Awareness Month on the IBS Impact blog from April 2013